-Scaled Agile Framework is designed to resolve scaling issues in an agile environment, that were challenging to be sorted by Scrum or such agile frameworks.
-SAFe not only bridges the breaches/gaps between the teams of a large program but also enhances communication between teams, improves the predictability & quality of the product.
+Scaled Agile ramework is designed to resolve scaling issues in an agile environment, that were challenging to be sorted by Scrum or such agile frameworks.
+SAFe® not only bridges the breaches/gaps between the teams of a large program but also enhances communication between teams, and improves the predictability & quality of the product.

-Here, there is an abundant significance for the release of a product in a sustainably shorter lead time.
-This scaled framework authorises the organisation to bring changes in the work culture starting from the leadership team.
-Additionally, this makes it easier to scale up a company and to see a steep growth in the team’s productivity.
+Here, there is abundant significance for the release of a product in a sustainably shorter lead time.
+This scaled framework authorizes the organization to bring changes in the work culture starting from the leadership team.
+Additionally, this makes it easier to scale up a company and see steep growth in the team’s productivity.

-Collaboration, synchronisation of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe framework leading to the success of the organisation.
+Collaboration, synchronization of alignments, delivery of multiple agile teams, etc can be smoothly done by implementing the SAFe® framework leading to the success of the organization.

 |Prerequisites||A professional with a minimum of five years of experience.||A fresher/newbie with basic knowledge of software development|